-Meetings in Microsoft Teams evolve to native way to organize remote meetings.
+Meetings in Microsoft Teams are the native way to organize remote meetings.

-Let's learn how to use Microsoft Teams meeting, what kind of options are available, and some tips and tricks.
+Let’s learn how to set up Microsoft Teams meetings, what kind of options are available, and some tips and tricks.

-Every big organization needs to organize the meetings to makes things done 😊 That's a fact.
+Every big organization needs to set up meetings in Teams or other tool ?
+That’s a fact.
 Making the meetings be productive and finalized with the results and decisions could be challenging.
 In times where remote work becomes something normal for every organization, Microsoft Teams starts to be the basic solution for hosting the remote meetings with video.

 In this article, I summarize how to start using Microsoft Team for meeting organization.
 You will find here guidelines for the first-time newbies in using Microsoft Teams.
 On the blog, you can find more guidelines for the new users of Microsoft Teams.